Skip to main content

 • the cluster reports a security-risk signal rather than pretending this posture is production-ready

 Teams often start in Development for exploration.
 When moving to staging or production, create a new Hardened cluster rather than assuming a Development trust path can be promoted safely.
+Teams often start in Development for exploration.
+For staging or production, create a new Hardened cluster instead of promoting a Development trust path in place.

 Continue the security model